Human Rights Press Awards

 Categories

-Recognising investigative work that makes use of all journalistic tools to uncover or expose new details of a significant human rights issue.
+Recognising investigative work in Chinese that makes use of all journalistic tools to uncover or expose new details of a significant human rights issue.

-Recognising a series of images demonstrating excellence in photography on a single, specific human rights issue.
+Recognising a single image or a series of images demonstrating excellence in photography on a single, specific human rights issue.

 Multimedia